gauravchn-008/password-protected-calculator-python/README.md

-# Day 1 - Password Protected Calculator
+# PROJECT 1 - Password Protected Calculator

 A Python calculator with user authentication and basic arithmetic operations.